-Homework:
+Homework

-Homework will be assigned on a regular basis.
-Most homework involves reading and/or writing.
+Homework will be assigned on a regular basis and usually involves reading and/or writing.
 All homework is meaningful and of value and is expected to be completed before scheduled class time.
+No late homework will be accepted.

 Policy for Make-up Assignments: